 ** Thin Ice Safety

-Ice has formed on water bodies and people have been observed on the ice at numerous locationa.
+Ice has formed on water bodies and people have been observed on the ice at numerous locations.
 Always check the thickness of ice before crossing.
-Be cautious of ice over moving water.
+Be cautious of ice near inlets, outlets and over any moving water.
 Remember, ice that holds snow may not hold the weight of a person.
-Ice that holds snow may not hold the weight of a person.
 Each year a number of people fall through thin ice.
-One has already died.
+One has already died and several more have gone through the ice – including three men on Lake George last weekend.
 Use extreme caution with ice.

 Carry Extra Winter Gear